gulpjs/vinyl-fs/README.md

 - Possible options for the second argument:
   - cwd - Specify the working directory the folder is relative to.
     - Default is `process.cwd()`.

   - base - Specify the folder relative to the cwd.
 This is used to determine the file names when saving in `.dest()`.
     - Default is where the glob begins if any.
     - Default is `process.cwd()` if there is no glob.

   - buffer - `true` or `false` if you want to buffer the file.
     - Default value is `true`.
     - `false` will make `file.contents` a paused Stream.

   - read - `true` or `false` if you want the file to be read or not.
 Useful for stuff like `rm`ing files.
     - Default value is `true`.
     - `false` will disable writing the file to disk via `.dest()`.

   - since - `Date` or `number` if you only want files that have been modified since the time specified.
   - passthrough - `true` or `false` if you want a duplex stream which passes items through and emits globbed files.
     - Default is `false`.

   - sourcemaps - `true` or `false` if you want files to have sourcemaps enabled.
     - Default is `false`.

   - Any glob-related options are documented in [glob-stream] and [node-glob].

 - Returns a Readable stream by default, or a Duplex stream if the `passthrough` option is set to `true`.
 - This stream emits matching [vinyl] File objects.

-_Note:_ UTF-8 BOM will be stripped from all files read with `.src`.
+_Note:_ UTF-8 BOM will be stripped from all UTF-8 files read with `.src`.

-### watch(globs[, opt, cb])

-This is just [glob-watcher].

-- Takes a glob string or an array of glob strings as the first argument.
-- Possible options for the second argument:
-  - Any options are passed to [gaze].
-- Returns an EventEmitter.
-  - 'changed' event is emitted on each file change.
-- Optionally calls the callback on each change event.

 ### dest(folder[, opt])
 - Takes a folder path as the first argument.
 - First argument can also be a function that takes in a file and returns a folder path.
 - Possible options for the second argument:
   - cwd - Specify the working directory the folder is relative to.
     - Default is `process.cwd()`.

   - base - Specify the folder relative to the cwd.
 This is used to determine the file names when saving in `.dest()`.
     - Default is the `cwd` resolves to the folder path.
     - Can also be a function that takes in a file and returns a folder path.

   - mode - Specify the mode the files should be created with.
     - Default is the mode of the input file (file.stat.mode) if any.
     - Default is the process mode if the input file has no mode property.

   - dirMode - Specify the mode the directory should be created with.
     - Default is the process mode.

   - overwrite - Specify if existing files with the same path should be overwritten or not.
     - Default is `true`, to always overwrite existing files.

 - Returns a Readable/Writable stream.
 - On write the stream will save the [vinyl] File to disk at the folder/cwd specified.
 - After writing the file to disk, it will be emitted from the stream so you can keep piping these around.